 - Grant recipients plan and market their programs independently of CASE/CASE DI.
 As per the application, grant recipients are required to:

-- Recognize the support from the CASE DI Venture Fund in all of their marketing materials for this activity.
+- Recognize the support from the CASE DI Venture Fund in all marketing materials for this activity.

-- Complete their activity within 12 months of notification of their award.
+- Complete their activity within 12 months of award notification.

 - Submit a final, written report on their program within 30 days of the program’s completion.

 - If requested by the Venture Fund Committee, undertake a CASE conference session or roundtable, open webinar to CASE Member Institutions, or similar means of follow up, as appropriate.